fdnd-task/final-sprint-quality-assurance/docs/INSTRUCTIONS.md

    - Follow the git flow workflow with conventional commits, branching, and pull requests.
    - Work iteratively through the development lifecycle: analyze, design, build, integrate, test.

-2. **Update the FDND Living Document**:
+2. **Update the FDND Agency living code conventions document**:
-   - Regularly update and contribute insights to the FDND living document.
+   - Regularly update and contribute insights to the FDND Agency code conventions.
    - Share your progress, plans, and knowledge to enrich the communal learning experience.

 ### UI/UX Enhancement